AppiumTestDistribution/appium-device-farm/README.md

 ## Device UI

-- Navigate to localhost:3333 once the first session is created to know the device availability.
+- Navigate to localhost:4723/device-farm once the first session is created to know the device availability.

 <img src="./images/dashboard.png">

 ## Prerequisite

-Appium version 2.0
+Appium version 2.0 - Tested with 2.0.0-beta.18

 ## Installation - Server